home-assistant/home-assistant.io/source/_integrations/yamaha_musiccast.markdown

 ## Sleep Timer services

 Some MusicCast devices support sleep timers.
-Sleep timers can be used to turn of the device after a given amount of minutes.
+Sleep timers can be used to turn off the device after a given amount of minutes.

 A sleep timer can be set to values from 30 to 120 minutes in steps of 30 minutes using the `yamaha_musiccast.set_sleep_timer` service.
 There is also a service `yamaha_musiccast.clear_sleep_timer` to disable the sleep timer.